-Due Dates and Late Policy: Please contact me if you need an extension on homework and I will try to accommodate your request.
+Due Dates and Late Policy: All course due dates are identified in the course schedule.
+Deadlines are based on Eastern Time unless otherwise specified.
+The instructor reserves the right to change dates accordingly as the semester progresses.
+All changes will be communicated appropriately.
+Please feel free to contact me if you need an extension on homework and I will try to accommodate your request.
+Usually, the due date will be extended for all students if more than one student request an extension.
 If you do not contact me in advance, expect your grade to be lowered due to lateness (reduced by 25%).
-HW submission one week after the due date will not be graded.
+HW grade submitted after one week of the due date will be lowered by 50%.